Hot Weather Horse Care Essentials: Keeping Your Horse Healthy, Hydrated & Comfortable

 Keep an eye out for:

-If your horse appears to be struggling, stop exercise immediately, move them somewhere cool, begin active cooling and contact your veterinary surgeon if they fail to improve or you are concerned.
+If your horse appears to be struggling, stop exercise immediately, move them somewhere cool, provide access to cool clean water for drinking, begin active cooling and continue until their rectal temperature drops and they begin to stabilise.
+Always contact your veterinary surgeon if they fail to improve or you are concerned.

 Read our full article on heat stress in horses – causes, signs and how to prevent it.